trip-date/trip-date.github.io/README.md

 How to hack this project quickly in nearly ~20 seconds.

-1. Create a MariaDB database called (as usual):
+1. Create a MariaDB database.
+For example:

 ```
 mysql
 CREATE DATABASE `tripdate`;
 CREATE USER `tripdate`@localhost IDENTIFIED BY 'super-secret-password-asd';
 GRANT ALL PRIVILEGES ON `tripdate`.* TO `tripdate`@localhost;
+quit
 ```

-2. Copy the project and dependencies
+2. Copy the project and dependencies somewhere:

 ```
 git clone https://github.com/trip-date/trip-date.github.io.git